CamCoop1/FLARE/README.md

 You will notice the data directory structure is based off the information provided inside of `analysis/config/details.yaml`.
 This is helpful as if you make changes to your analysis you can change the `Version` variable inside this yaml file and this will allow b2luigi to run another analysis workflow for you.
 You will note that once you have ran the workflow once and it was successful you cannot run it again without changing the details in the `details.yaml`.

 If you are just running a newer version of an analysis, bump the version number.
-If instead you have created a parallel analysis which you wish to run, change the name in the `details.yaml` to create a seperate branching directory inside the data directory.
+If instead you have created a parallel analysis which you wish to run, change the name in the `details.yaml` to create a separate branching directory inside the data directory.

 # Setting Up MC Production